 If you’re traveling to a new city, the last thing you want to do is waste time and money getting around.
 And one of the biggest mistakes you can make is taking an Uber or taxi from the airport.

 Public buses and trains are my preferred way to leave the airport.
 They’re a fraction of the cost and if it doesn’t bring you to where you need to go, the Uber/Taxi at the end of the route will be a lot cheaper.

 I always like to prepare for airport security by not wearing any belts or clothes that will set off the metal detectors, wearing shoes that I can slip on and off easily, and having my laptop and other electronics easily accessible.

 Don’t wear sandals or you might have to go barefoot on the same floor as hundreds of others that same day.

 Immigration forms and agents will almost always ask for the address of the place you’re staying.
 By having the address of your hotel or Airbnb handy, you can be sure to breeze right through immigration and customs.

 When booking flights that have long overnight layovers, I always check SleepingInAirports.net for the best place in and around the airport to sleep.
-Not only do they tell you best place to sleep but they also list the locations of charging stations, showers, WIFI and more!
+Not only do they tell you the best place to sleep but they also list the locations of charging stations, showers, WIFI, and more!

-80. Take a Photo of Where You Parked
+Take a Photo & Save Where You Parked

 If the person sitting in front of you on a flight reclines their seat all the way back and leaves you with no room, turn on the air above you to full blast and point it at the top of their head.